 Function Specifies that all measurements are either included or excluded when the INITitate:DONE? query is sent.
 If a measurement trigger arm is left in continuous mode, the done flag for that measurement will toggle between DONE and WAIT.
 The INITiate:DONE? query will probably not be able to catch the measurement at the instant it is done; therefore, the measurement will never appear to be done.
 If a measurement's triggering must be continuously armed, you should exclude the measurement using "INITiate:DONE:FLAG: <measurement mnemonic="">".</measurement> Use INITitate:DONE:FLAG:ALL EXCLude to exclude all measurements.
 Once INITiate:DONE:FLAG has been set to EXCLude for a measurement, the user must send the INCLude command for that measurement in order to query that measurement with the INITiate:DONE? query.
 The test set will not reset any excluded measurement with any type of preset.
-Setting Range: INCLude EXCLude Requirements Test Application Revision: A.02.00 and above Programming Example OUTPUT 714; "INITIATE: DONE: FLAG: ALL INCLUDE" !Includes all measurements in the INITIATE:DONE? query.
-1
+Setting Range: INCLude EXCLude Requirements Test Application Revision: A.01 and above Test Application Revision: A.02 added WCDomain, WSEMask, and WOBWidth.
+Programming Example OUTPUT 714; "INITIATE: DONE: FLAG: ALL INCLUDE" !Includes all measurements in the INITIATE:DONE? query.